julianxhokaxhiu/FFNx/README.md

 ## Tweak the configuration
 If you want a more advanced experience, for example using another backend renderer ( Vulkan instead of OpenGL, or DirectX 11 ) feel free to change the driver configuration file [FFNx.cfg](misc/FFNx.cfg).

+## Cheat codes

+FFNx comes with different cheat codes built-in which would allow you to boost or enjoy your gameplay experience.

+### Battle mode toggle

+> **Final Fantasy VII ONLY!**

+This cheat will allow you to disable battle encounters while in the worldmap or in field.

+Shortcuts:
+- Keyboard Shortcut: `CTRL + B`
+- Gamepad Shortcut: `L3 + R3`

+### Speedhack

+This cheat will allow you to boost the gameplay timing up to 8x ( by default, [you can configure this]((misc/FFNx.cfg#L200)) up to your pleasure ).

+Shortcuts:
+- Keyboard Shortcut: `CTRL + Arrow Up/Down`
+- Gamepad Shortcut: `L2 + R2 + Up/Down` ( DPad works too if using an XInput controller )

+### Soft Reset

+This cheat will allow you to reset the game like on PSX, by triggering the game over screen wherever you are.

+Shortcuts:
+- Keyboard Shortcut: `CTRL + R`
+- Gamepad Shortcut: `L1 + L2 + R1 + R2 + START + SELECT`

 ## Inspect logs
 If you want to check what is going on behind the scene, or you may happen to have a crash, feel free to check the `FFNx.log` file.